FraserLee/dungeon-note/readme.md

 Optimized for zero friction, and a note taking experience as expressive as paper.

+## Warning

+I'll delete this warning when things are somewhat more stable, but for the moment this isn't anywhere close to done.

 ## Installation

 I'm planning on publishing this to some sort of package manager.
 For now,